eswak/chrome-ogame-ui-extension/README.md

  - New tab : nearby idles (+ notes)
  - New tab : active neighbours (+ notes)
  - New tab : account's global stats
+ - New tab : daily top / flop (who lost the most fleet between yesterday and today ?)
+ - Add info about player's other planets in galaxy tooltip
+ - Add info about your alliance teammates (who grows the fastest ? who has the most fleet ?)
  - Add a link to speedsim's websim in the menu
  - Add a link to your war-riders.de profile in the menu
  - Displays the Return On Investment (ROI) time when viewing a mine or plasma technology